kiliankoe/Haversine/README.md

 # Haversine

 Calculate the [Haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) between two coordinate pairs.
-This does not take into account the fact that the Earth is not a perfect square, but it close enough for some applications.
+This does not take into account the fact that the Earth is not a perfect sphere, but it's close enough for some applications.
 Use CoreLocation's distance API for better results.

 ```swift
 let dresden = Coordinate(latitude: 51.0767496, longitude: 13.6321621)